-Alex Wurman’s talents are the result of both nature and nurture, hailing from a family with generations devoted to the study and performance of music.
+Crediting his talents to the result of both nature and nurture, Wurman hails from a family with generations devoted to the study and performance of music.
 The Chicago native’s father, Hans Wurman, was an arranger and composer, who pioneered the world of electronic music by recording intricate works on the first Moog synthesizer.
 As a youngster, Alex would spend afternoons at his father’s workplace; his love for the arts would secure him admission into the prestigious Academy of Performing Arts High School.
 He went on to study composition at the University of Miami in Coral Gables and the American Conservatory of Music in Chicago.
-In his early twenties, Wurman moved to Los Angeles to pursue a career in film scoring.

-He immediately began scoring AFI student films.
-These valuable experiences proved to be the launching pad for Wurman’s independent career.
-Soon thereafter, assignments came his way as directors discovered a fresh and versatile composer whose music lent depth to their films.
+Eventually moving to Los Angeles to pursue a career in film scoring, Wurman immediately began scoring AFI student films.
+These valuable experiences proved to be the launching pad his independent career.
+Soon thereafter, assignments came his way as directors discovered a composer whose music lent depth to their projects, regardless of the genre.

 This independent spirit has been called on for such varied projects as Run, Fatboy, Run, The Switch, Elf, Four Christmases, the TV series The Newsroom for HBO, and the docu-series Kingdom of Oceans.
 Wurman’s awards include being named best music twice at the world’s leading natural history film forum (The Jackson Hole Wildlife Film Festival) for The Last Lions and March of the Penguins.
 He was nominated in 2008 for an EMMY Award for his work on Bernard and Doris.
 Wurman’s minimalist/20th century sculpted sounds for HBO Film’s Temple Grandin (starring Claire Danes) earned the EMMY in 2010 for Outstanding Music Composition for a Miniseries, Movie or a Special.